onehashai/onehash-connect/help/do-not-disturb.md

     Other types of notifications will not be affected, including [mobile notifications](/help/mobile-notifications), [email
     notifications](/help/email-notifications), and [desktop
-    notifications](/help/desktop-notifications) in the Zulip web app.
+    notifications](/help/desktop-notifications) in the OneHash Connect web app.

 ## Toggle Do Not Disturb